Bryan Anderson (baseball): Chicago White Sox

 On November 21, 2012, relatively early in the off season, Anderson signed a minor league deal with the Chicago White Sox.
-He was called up to the big leagues to serve as a split time catcher and at the end of the season was outrighted off the roster on October 4, 2013.
+He was called up to the big leagues to serve as a split time catcher.
+On October 4, 2013, Anderson was removed from the 40-man roster and sent outright to the Triple-A Charlotte Knights.
 He subsequently elected to become a free agent.

 Cincinnati Reds

-Anderson signed a minor league contract with the Cincinnati Reds in January 2014.
-He hit .320 with 10 homers during the season until he was traded to the Oakland A's after the trade deadline on August 24, 2014 for international money.
+On January 29, 2014, Anderson signed a minor league contract with the Cincinnati Reds organization.
+He made 21 appearances for the Double-A Pensacola Blue Wahoos, hitting .343/.427/.643 with five home runs and 19 RBI; he also slashed .302/.380/.481 with five home runs and 24 RBI in 52 games for the Triple-A Louisville Bats.

 Oakland Athletics

 The Reds traded Anderson to the Oakland Athletics on August 24, 2014.
 After the trade he was assigned to Oakland and remained with the big league team for the rest of the season.
 He played the majority of the 2015 season with the Triple-A Nashville Sounds, but was called up to Oakland during the summer.
 He was outrighted back to Nashville after the season, and later elected free agency.

-He signed another minor league contract with the A's for 2016 and went to big league camp.
-He became a free agent on November 7, 2016.
+On February 17, 2016, Anderson re–signed with the Athletics on a minor league contract.
+He played in 41 games split between Nashville and the Double–A Midland RockHounds, hitting a cumulative .210/.270/.362 with three home runs and 17 RBI.
+Anderson elected free agency following the season on November 7.